 Extending your lease buys you more time to make your next move.
 In some cases, people want to shop around for a while to find the right vehicle.
 If you opt to purchase rather than lease the next car, it might take you some time to find the right vehicle and gather funds for a down payment.

-Extending your lease doesn't change the residual value of the vehicle at the end of the original term, according to Edmunds.com.
-Thus, if you opt to pay for the car a few months into a lease extension -- even if the vehicle's value has declined -- your price is still based on the residual value at the point when the original lease ended.
+Note that extending your lease doesn't change the residual value of the vehicle at the end of the original term.
+Thus, if you opt to pay for the car a few months into a lease extension – even if the vehicle's value has declined – your price is still based on the residual value at the point when the original lease ended.

 How It Works

 You have a number of options aside from returning the vehicle at the end of a lease term.
 If your preference is to extend the lease, discuss that with your agent or contact at the leasing company.
-Normally, you continue to make the same monthly payments until you decide not to renew the month-to-month extension, according to Auto Trader.
+Normally, you continue to make the same monthly payments until you decide not to renew the month-to-month extension.
+Make sure you are getting the same mileage amount you originally negotiated, advises Holiday Automotive, unless you can negotiate a better deal.

 Re-leasing the Vehicle

 Buying the vehicle is an option at the end of some lease contracts.
-When the leasing company sets the residual value too low relative to the rate of depreciation, you can get a great deal by purchasing the car for below-market value, according to AutoTrader.
+When the leasing company sets the residual value too low relative to the rate of depreciation, you can get a great deal by purchasing the car for below-market value.

 Neil Kokemuller has been an active business, finance and education writer and content media website developer since 2007.
 He has been a college marketing professor since 2004.
 Kokemuller has additional professional experience in marketing, retail and small business.
 He holds a Master of Business Administration from Iowa State University.